-The user experience on our TrueCar-branded website platform has evolved since its launch in 2010, but has not changed dramatically.
-While we continue to devote substantial resources to the development of our platform and enhancement of our user experience, including the rollout of our TrueCar+ end-to-end car-buying solution, we cannot assure you that we will be able to create such an end-to-end car-buying solution, or provide a compelling car-buying experience to our users.
+The primary user experience on our TrueCar-branded website platform has evolved since its launch in 2010, but has not changed dramatically.
+While we continue to devote substantial resources to the development of our platform and enhancement of our user experience, including the rollout of our TrueCar+ end-to-end car-buying solution, we cannot assure you that we will be able to successfully scale this offering, or provide a compelling car-buying experience to our users.
 Our failure to do so could cause the number of transactions between our users and TrueCar Certified Dealers to decline, prevent us from effectively monetizing our user traffic and cause us to lose consumers to competitors' platforms.
 In addition, if we are unable to provide a compelling car-buying experience to our users, the quality of the leads we provide to dealers could decline, which could result in dealers leaving our network.